 71114.06-02 INSPECTION REQUIREMENTS

-02.01 Select a sample of EP drills and training evolutions identified as contributing to the DEP and ERO PI to observe.
+02.01 Select a sample of EP drills and training evolutions identified as contributing to the Drill and Exercise Performance (DEP) and Emergency Response Organization (ERO) performance indicators (PI) to observe.
 The inspection sample should include, to the extent possible, all types of scenarios (e.g. 10 CFR 50.54(hh)(1) & (2), radioactive release, no release, etc.).
-Plan to inspect a sample of three drills and/or training evolutions (see note above concerning last HAB evaluated exercise), such that a minimum of one EP drill and some combination of two additional drills and/or training evolutions are observed. nstitute of uclear ower perations
+Plan to inspect a sample of three drills and/or training evolutions (see note above concerning last HAB evaluated exercise), such that a minimum of one EP drill and some combination of two additional drills and/or training evolutions are observed.
+Drills or exercises performed by the licensee for the purpose of outside organization observation or audit, such as Institute of Nuclear Power Operations or peer audit team, should not be selected as part of this inspection procedure’s sample.

 02.02 Observe the licensee’s performance during the EP drill/training evolution.
 Emphasis should be on the risk-significant activities of classification, notification, dose assessment and protective action recommendation (PAR) development as well as other inspection areas based on resource availability.
 Review DEP PI individual inputs for degraded performance and/or adverse trends to ensure areas of weakness are observed.